ofiwg/libfabric/man/fi_nic.3.md

 Provider attributes reference provider specific details of the device.
 These attributes are both provider and device specific.
 The attributes can be interpretted by [`fi_tostr`(3)](fi_tostr.3.html).
-Applications may also use the other attribute fields to determine an appropriate structure to cast the attributes to.
-The format and definition of this field is outside the scope of libfabric.
+Applications may also use the other attribute fields, such as related fi_fabric_attr: prov_name field, to determine an appropriate structure to cast the attributes.
+The format and definition of this field is outside the scope of the libfabric core framework, but may be available as part of a provider specific header file included with libfabric package.

 # NOTES